harnix/gmap-slam/README.md

 # TRAXSTER using ROS (Robot Operating System) and V-REP (robot simulator)

 ### Description
-This is a project is an effort in exploring the use of gmapping for SLAM
+This is a project is an effort in exploring the use of gmapping for SLAM using a Traxster mobile robot and Kinect.

 <img src="picture/real_traxster.jpg">